arcus/education_modules/intro_to_r_rstudio/intro_to_r_rstudio.md

 Before you are ready to write your own code, you might find it useful to work with an existing file.

 There are several ways to write R code using RStudio.
-We'll start with an R script.
+We'll start with an R **script**.
 An R script is a text file that includes all the R code and any comments that you want to save in a file so you don't lose track of a process.
 For example, let's say that we know we'll want to work on some data stored in a .csv file, and it will take us several days or weeks to slowly write the code.
 We can use an R script to store what we've figured out so far.

 <div class = "hint">